A New Step-down Procedure for Simultaneous Hypothesis Testing Under Dependence: Preliminaries and the Bayesian Step Down (BSD) procedure

-Recall that in a step-down method, we try to answer the following question at the first step: ``Can at least one null hypothesis be rejected?'' which is equivalent to answering the question ``Can the global null hypothesis be true?''.
-A natural approach to answer this question is as follows.
-To compare the global null hypothesis, we confine our attention to the sub-space $\{(\nu_1,\cdots,\nu_m)\in \{0,1\}^m:\sum_{i=1}^{m}\nu_i=1\}$ of the original model space, as the class of plausible alternatives to the global null.
-That is, we are considering only those models as plausible alternatives to the global null, each of which is a permutation of $(m-1)$ many true null and exactly one false null hypothesis.
+Given this background, we now motivate the development our proposed step-down testing procedure, henceforth referred to as the Bayesian Step Down (BSD) procedure.
+The formal description of this procedure is given in Section 3.1.
+We emphasize that we now have a moderate goal of coming up with a procedure which performs well under arbitrary dependence vis-a-vis the procedures available in the literature with respect to natural losses and also has attractive decision theoretic properties (to be explained in the next section).
+Our route will be Bayesian, although we will not be using formal optimal Bayes rules for reasons explained before.
+It is worth noting that in the frequentist literature, a step-down procedure starts by determining whether the null hypothesis corresponding to the most significant test statistic can be rejected or not.
+Thus, in a step-down method, we try to answer the following question at the first step: ``Can at least one null hypothesis be rejected?'' which is equivalent to asking the question ``Can the global null hypothesis be true?''.
+A natural Bayesian approach to answer this question is as follows.
+To compare the global null hypothesis, we confine our attention to the sub-space $\{(\nu_1,\dots,\nu_n)\in \{0,1\}^{n}:\sum_{i=1}^{n}\nu_i=1\}$ of the original model space $\{0,1\}^{n}$, as the class of plausible alternatives to the global null.
+That is, we are considering only those models as plausible alternatives to the global null hypothesis, each of which consists of $(n-1)$ many true null and exactly one false null hypothesis.
 For each of these models in this restricted sub-space, we enumerate the ratio of the posterior probability of an alternative model being true to that of the global null hypothesis.
-If the maximum of these ratios exceeds some pre-specified threshold, say, $\delta > 0$, we conclude that the global null hypothesis cannot be true and is rejected along with the null hypothesis corresponding to the coordinate at which this maximum occurs and remove the corresponding $X_i$ and move on to the next stage.
-Otherwise, we accept all of them and stop.
-We continue in this fashion till an acceptance occurs or we are exhausted with all the null hypotheses.\\
+If the maximum of these ratios exceeds some pre-specified threshold, say, $\delta > 0$, we conclude that there is little reason to believe the global null hypothesis to be true in light of the data.
+Suppose the maximum occurs for the odds ratio corresponding to the alternative $(\nu_1=0,\dots,\nu_{i-1}=0,\nu_i=1,\nu_{i+1}=0,\dots,\nu_n=0)$, for $1 \leq i \leq n$.
+Then we reject $H_{0i}$ and leave aside the corresponding $x_i$ for further analysis, and move on to the next stage.
+Otherwise, we accept all the null hypotheses and hence the global null, and stop.
+We continue in this fashion till an acceptance occurs or we exhaust considering all the null hypotheses.